 If a patient offers to pay part of the full cost, the part-payment should be accepted but the patient must be advised that the amount paid is not accepted as full-and-final settlement.
 The patient should be given a statement showing the original invoice amount and date, the date and amount of the part-payment, and the amount still outstanding.

-A regular check of the treatments provided against the payments received is undertaken by Mrs Childs and reminders sent to patients who have missed payments.
+A regular check of the treatments provided against the payments received is undertaken by Miss Sharna Allfrey or Mrs Robinson and reminders sent to patients who have missed payments.

 If no payment is received within 8 weeks, a reminder will be sent inviting the patient to contact the practice regarding payment options.